 Stanley Park Christmas Lights

-Bright Nights is an annual event running from about the end of November until the beginning of January each year.
+Bright Nights is an annual event running from the end of November until the beginning of January each year.
 It’s one of the best places in Canada to take children to see holiday decorations and illuminations in December.

 Admission to Bright Nights